...

 Finding NDIS Registered Cleaners

-Utilizing the NDIS Provider Finder Tool
+Utilising the NDIS Provider Finder Tool

 Accessing Your Local Area Coordinator (LAC) or Support Coordinator